Variational Sequential Optimal Experimental Design using Reinforcement Learning: Algorithm details

-To incorporate the dependency of posterior on $I_k$, the $s(\cdot)$ and $t(\cdot)$ are set up to also take $I_k$ as input.
-Similar to the GMM setup, $I_k$ is first fed into a feature network whose output has the same dimension as $I_k$.
-The architectures of the feature network, and the $s_1$, $t_1$; $s_2$, $t_2$ networks in NFs are provided in \cref{tab:arch_NFs_feature,tab:arch_NFs_s1_t1,tab:arch_NFs_s2_t2}.
-Mirroring the GMM net, an epsilon of $10^{-27}$ is added to \cref{e: composing} to prevent numerical underflow.
+To incorporate the $\info_k$-dependence into the approximate posteriors $q(\param_m|\info_k; \phi_{\Param_m})$, the ${\sf s}$ and ${\sf t}$ functions are designed to additionally take $\info_k$ as input, leading to a form of conditional INNs (cINNs)~\cite{Padmanabha_21_cINN}.
+Similar to the GMM setup, $\info_k$ is first fed into a feature network whose output has the same dimension as $\info_k$.
+The architectures of the feature network, and the ${\sf s}_1$, ${\sf t}_1$, ${\sf s}_2$, ${\sf t}_2$ networks in NFs are provided in \cref{tab:arch_NFs_feature,tab:arch_NFs_s1_t1,tab:arch_NFs_s2_t2}.
+Mirroring the GMM net, a nugget of $10^{-27}$ is added to \cref{eq:composing} to prevent numerical underflow.